Instructions for use! This

 between cities.
 We were stuck for 3 days in this lakeside paradise.
 We chilled

 out around town, watched movies and relaxed.
-I had made a new friend with a kid
+I had made a new friend with a

 named Laxman who lived above the lake.
 Earlier, he had helped me get info about

 sound systems, and was really enthusiastic about the party.
-He had invited me to
+He had invited me

-come over for brunch, so the following day I bought a watermelon and walked to
+come over for brunch, so the following day I bought a watermelon and walked

 his place.
 I had to go thru the army checkpoint and up a crazy hill.
 I arrived

 dripping sweat and met his entire family.
-He was in the midst of selling some of
+He was in the midst of selling some

 the Lychees from a tree, so I relaxed for a bit, then we had Dal Bhat for

 breakfast.
-I spent the day hanging out with him, his sister and two brothers as
+I spent the day hanging out with him, his sister and two brothers

-well as his dad and grandma, and all the people who came by to hang out with the
+well as his dad and grandma, and all the people who came by to hang out with

 family.
 I took a nap in a Hammock as he set-up a trek with a guy who had studied